Please note that the website might not function correctly using an outdated browser. We recommend updating your browser or using another one.

 Air travel (primarily external IT developers employed by Topdanmark in connection with different projects, travel to investor meetings, other business meetings and conferences, etc.)

 To further the company's commitment to reducing its carbon footprint, Hastings has an ambition to work towards being a net-zero company by 2050.
-Hastings will use science-based targets and the analysis phase is expected to begin in 2022.
+Hastings will use science-based targets and the analysis phase will begin in 2022.
 The company has set a target to have reduced its GHG emissions by 50 per cent at the end of 2023 against its 2019 emissions and is on track to achieve this.

 Hastings is a certified CarbonNeutral® organisation for 2020 and 2021 with all emissions calculations verified and offset through purchasing of various Gold Standard emission reduction projects.